Narooma Coastal Inlets Flood Risk Management Study and Plan

 With assistance from the NSW and Australian Governments, we are preparing the Narooma Coastal Inlets Floodplain Risk Management Study and Plan.
 This project will support our commitment to finding solutions to reduce the social and economic damages of flooding in those areas previously identified as being flood-prone.

-How will the plan be prepared?
+How the plan will be prepared

 The project will start with reviewing existing flood models.
 Computer-based models will be updated to reflect changes to the catchments that may have occurred since the first flood study was completed.
 These changes could include new road and drainage works, changes to land-use planning and zoning or changes of use in the catchment.